30 July 2015

 Without notifying his family and friends he left his conventional life and set out for a long journey that would end in Alaska.
 In the Denali Borough, far away from the civilized world, he found an old city bus used by hunters to spend the night.
 He stayed here for several months but would not survive.
 He died most probably of starvation, perhaps in combination with eating a toxic plant.

 Filming all over the United States was done between 24 April and 4 November 2006.
 Alaska was visited several times.
-The movie opens with Christopher McCandles (Emile Hirsch) arriving in Fairbanks, the third largest city of Alaska.
+The movie opens with Chris McCandless (Emile Hirsch) arriving in Fairbanks, the third largest city of Alaska.
 His image is not seen, only lines from a postcard he sent to Wayne Westerberg (Vince Vaughn), his employer for a short time.
 While Eddie Vedder’s “Guaranteed” is playing, one of the 11 songs composed specially for the film, various images of the Fairbanks area are shown.

 The Chena River runs through the city.
 From the Barnette St Bridge the power plant is visible on the left and on the right is the Elks Lodge #1551, a community building with settlements all over the United States.
 An elk is a deer which explains the deer on top of the building.
 The address is 1003 Pioneer Rd.
 The official name of the power plant is Aurora Energy Coal Power Plant and District Heat System and is shown a second time.
 The building is located at 1206 1st Ave.